History of Brighton: First World War

 Between 1 December 1914 and 15 February 1916 the Royal Pavilion was used as a military hospital for Indian soldiers with a total of 724 beds.
 It admitted a total of 4,306 patients.
 From 20 April 1916 until 21 July 1919, the Pavilion was designated the Pavilion General Hospital (for limbless men) and admitted 6,085 patients.
 The 2nd Eastern General Hospital occupied the boys' grammar school, elementary schools and the workhouse.
 Brighton was the location of the Third Australian Hospital and also the first hospital in Britain for shell shock cases.
 During the war 233 London, Brighton and South Coast Railway ambulance trains carried 30,070 patients to Brighton.

 In June 1916 the sound of the guns firing at the Battle of the Somme were heard on the Brighton College playing field during cricket.

 The Brighton War Memorial in Old Steine was unveiled by Earl Beatty on 7 October 1922 bearing the names of 2,597 men and 3 women of the town who died in military service.

 The Chattri is a memorial to the Indian soldiers who died at the Royal Pavilion hospital.
 It is situated on the Downs to the north of Patcham on the outskirts of the town.
-It is an octagonal monument built on the place of cremation and was unveiled by the Prince of Wales on 1 February 1921.
+It is an octagonal monument built on the place of cremation for Hindu and Sikh soldiers and was unveiled by the Prince of Wales on 1 February 1921.